Xibitol/ZombieLike/README.md

 ### MenuSystem
 - In progress
 - [ ] List of player with a tag for host
-- [ ] Can choose player's model, model color and name
+- [x] Can choose player's model and model color
-- [ ] Display the game description
-- [ ] Display the highest score
+- [x] Display the game description and the highest score
 - [ ] The host can start game
 - [ ] The host can go in build mode (For add props in world)